Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Background

 \section{Background}

 This section introduces the notations, categorizations, and logical structure that underpin our systematic analysis of the connections between distribution shift and AI safety.
-In Section \ref{subsec:Notations}, we present the necessary notations with a brief introduction to distribution shift.
-In Section \ref{subsec:Topic Overview}, we offer an overview of the main categories under both distribution shift and AI safety.
-Then, we summarize the definition numbering for specific distribution shift causes and AI safety issues, along with the section references where they are discussed in detail.
+We first present the necessary notations with a brief introduction to distribution shift, and then offer an overview of the main categories under both distribution shift and AI safety.